douglatornell/2013-09-26-ubc/lessons/ubc-git-intro/tutorial.md

 ```
 $ git log --pretty=oneline
 ```
 gives a more compact format.
-And for fun we can see:
+Can also do --pretty=short or fuller And for fun we can see:

 ```